Join our community

 Jackman ICS is committed to diversity in all forms.
 Three principles underlie ongoing efforts to build a unique learning community and create diverse, gender-balanced, equitable classrooms with broad-based populations representing cultural, economic, and social diversity:

 Preference will be given to siblings of currently enrolled children and children of Jackman ICS employees.
 There is no preferred status for children of the University of Toronto employees beyond Jackman ICS, or for children of Laboratory School alumni.
 The Admissions Committee, chaired by the Principal, reviews the admissions policy annually.

 The Nursery School, the only year for admitting a full class of new students, has spaces for 10 girls and 10 boys.
 The admissions process for the Nursery school begins in January and ends in March of each year.
 We will contact you if we are able to consider your application in the year your child turns three years of age.

 Jackman ICS approaches applications in chronological order, bearing in mind the considerations for diversity, siblings, staff children, and the need for classes to be balanced for age and gender for both research and pedagogical reasons.
 An Open House/Information Evening is held in January/February for families near the top of the waiting list.
 For those attending the Open House who are interested in continuing the admissions process, a subsequent interview allows parents and children to visit the laboratory school during the Nursery morning, to ask questions and to meet the teachers.
 Admission offers are made by letter immediately following completion of this process.

 Spaces in JK to Grade 6 classes occasionally open when a child leaves the school.
-These spaces are filled following Jackman ICS policies and diversity principles, and according to the best interests of the child and the class, bearing in mind diversity, siblings, Bloorview applicants, and balance.
+These spaces are filled following Jackman ICS policies and diversity principles, and according to the best interests of the child and the class, bearing in mind diversity, siblings, and balance.

 Nursery students (2021-2022): $16,807 + Enrolment Fee